kno10/WikipediaEntities/enwiki-20140707/README.md

 a shortcoming or limitation, and do another revision.

+For information on the file format, see README.md in the main project.

 For information and copyright of the original data, please go to:

 https://en.wikipedia.org/wiki/Wikipedia:Copyrights